ryanmokeefe/mehn-lab/README.md

 You will be working in pairs.
 We will leave the group selection up to you.
 Feel free find a partner after the lab has been introduced.

-We recommend following a pair programming approach, in which one person is the "driver" and the other is the "navigator".
-Throughout the lab you will switch roles.
-More information can be found [here](https://www.versionone.com/agile-101/agile-software-programming-best-practices/pair-programming/).
+We recommend following a structured pair programming approach, in which one person is the "driver" and the other is the "navigator".
+Throughout the lab you must switch roles.
+[Here is an explanation of a structured pair-programming approach.](https://www.versionone.com/agile-101/agile-software-programming-best-practices/pair-programming/).

 ### Some Ideas